pytorch/pytorch/CONTRIBUTING.md

 ```

 This mode will symlink the Python files from the current local source
 tree into the Python install.
-Hence, if you modify a Python file, you
+This way when you modify a Python file, you
-do not need to reinstall PyTorch again and again.
+won't need to reinstall PyTorch again and again.
 This is especially
 useful if you are only changing Python files.

 For example: